Whether you’re a Y Not first-timer or a hardened veteran, check out Festival Safe for some handy hints and tips to have the best weekend:

 There are police on site at all times should you need them, to report any crimes you will be able to locate their base in the Village Green.
 Please remember, possessions are your responsibility and tents are not secure.
 Please only bring what you need – the less stuff you need to keep an eye on the better.
 Please bear in mind that you are at a festival and you should avoid bringing anything you would not mind losing.

 Personal camp fires are prohibited in the campsite and will be extinguished to protect the safety of everyone at the festival.
 Please note that due to safety reasons, we do not permit personal campsites or disposable BBQs.
 This is to reduce fire risk.
-Purpose built, raised BBQs can only be used in fire lanes, not outside tents.
+Purpose built, raised BBQs can only be used in the designated BBQ area, not outside tents.